 Finland uses Euro (€, EUR, E, e) as its currency.
-Most stores accept Visa, MasterCard and debit cards.
+Most stores accept Visa, MasterCard and debit cards, also with contactless payment.
 In general, Finns tend to prefer to pay by card.

 If you need cash, you can obtain it from a cash machine in the Otto Network.
 Otto machines work with international cards bearing the following symbols: Visa, MasterCard, Visa Electron, Maestro, EC, Cirrus and Plus.